-- Can a company become a large global player without having made acquisitions? - Is organic growth sufficient to become a leading global player?
+- Can a company become a large global player without having made acquisitions? - Is organic growth sufficient to become a leading global or even a leading national player?

-The challenge for management is to reconcile the low odds of deal success with the need to incorporate acquisitions or mergers into their growth strategy.
-Figure out how to beat the odds and be successful in takeovers.
+The challenge for management is to reconcile the relatively low odds of deal success with the need to incorporate acquisitions or mergers into their growth strategy, or to figure out how to beat the odds and be successful in takeovers.
 This is where business intelligence techniques are essential.